IBM/sms-spam-filter-using-hortonworks/README.md

 # Discover, Train and Deploy Spam Filter Model on Hortonworks Data Platform using DSX Local

-The goal of this code pattern is to demonstrate how data scientists can leverage remote spark clusters from Hortonworks Data Platform (HDP) to train and deploy a Spam Filter Model using IBM's Data Science Experience Local (DSX Local).
+The goal of this code pattern is to demonstrate how data scientists can leverage remote spark clusters and compute environments from Hortonworks Data Platform (HDP) to train and deploy a Spam Filter Model using IBM's Data Science Experience Local (DSX Local).

 Spam Filter is a classification model built using natural language processing and machine learning algorithms.
 The model is trained on the [sms spam collection dataset](https://www.kaggle.com/ishansoni/sms-spam-collection-dataset) to classify whether a given text message is spam or ham (not spam).

 There are three different examples or illustrations to the problem:

+Note: All the development and training including those in HDP cluster are done within the IBM's DSX Local

 * Develop a spam filter model using local spark ML (provided by DSX Local), train and deploy the model leveraging the remote spark in HDP cluster within DSX Local